anaellezerbib/test-api/README.md

 ## Post request
 If you want to add a new ressource, hence a new book, use the post request.

-For example, if I want to add the book Hamlet by Shakespeare written in 1603, I write this post request with
+For example, if I want to add the book Hamlet by Shakespeare written in 1603, I write this post request with the following JSON text:

 > {
 >	"name": "Hamlet",